rodriguez-p/WM_TMS/README.md

-# tms_behav_analysis
+#
+The role of white matter variability in TMS neuromodulatory effects

- Repository with the Python scripts to run the behavioral analyses and generate plots for the TMS experiment.
+ Contains scripts to run the behavioural analyses and generate the plots described in the paper "The role of white matter variability in TMS neuromodulatory effects".